 Our mobile communications service sales include sales earned from satellite voice and Internet airtime services, engineering services provided under development contracts, sales from product repairs, and extended warranty sales.
 Our mobile communications services sales also include our distribution of entertainment, including news, sports, music, and movies, to commercial and leisure customers in the maritime, hotel, and retail markets through KVH Media Group (acquired as Headland Media Limited), the media and entertainment service company that we acquired on May 11, 2013, and the distribution of training films and eLearning computer-based training courses to commercial customers in the maritime market through Super Dragon Limited and Videotel Marine Asia Limited (together referred to as Videotel), a maritime training services company that we acquired on July 2, 2014.
 We typically recognize revenue from media content sales ratably over the period of the service contract.
 We provide, for monthly fixed and usage fees, satellite connectivity services for broadband Internet, data and Voice over Internet Protocol (VoIP) service to our TracPhone V-series customers.
 We also earn monthly usage fees for third-party satellite connectivity for voice, data and Internet services to our Inmarsat and Iridium customers who choose to activate their subscriptions with us.
-Our service sales have grown as a percentage of total revenue from 34% of our net sales in 2012 to 44% in 2013 to 53% in 2014, a portion of which is attributable to our acquisition of the KVH Media Group business in May 2013 and Videotel in July 2014.
+Our service sales have grown as a percentage of total revenue from 44% of our net sales in 2013 to 53% in 2014 to 59% in 2015, a portion of which is attributable to our acquisition of the KVH Media Group business in May 2013 and Videotel in July 2014.
+The majority of Videotel's services are invoiced in pounds sterling, which increases our exposure to fluctuations in exchange rates.